Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition

-This section provides the full run data for the experiments discussed in \cref{sec:uber} and summarized in \cref{fig:uber}. \Cref{fig:supp-uber-runs-hybrid} shows the hybrid method ($\tau = 1/s$), and \cref{fig:supp-uber-runs-random} shows the random method ($\tau=1$).
-In both figures, the dotted lines are the individual runs and the solid lines are the median over the interpolated runs.
-The standard method is included in both for ease of comparison.
-Each marker for random and hybrid represents one epoch of five outer iterations, and each marker for \cpals corresponds to one outer iteration.
+\Cref{fig:supp-uber} provides the full run data for the experiments discussed in \cref{sec:uber} and summarized in \cref{fig:uber}.
+The dotted lines are the individual runs and the solid lines are the median over the interpolated runs.
+The standard method is included for ease of comparison.
+Each marker for random and hybrid represents one epoch of five outer iterations, and each marker for \cpals (standard) corresponds to one outer iteration.

 \pgfplotstabletranspose[input colnames to={IDs}, colnames from={IDs}]{\uberraw}{data-uber-fittrace-raw.csv} \pgfplotstabletranspose[input colnames to={IDs}, colnames from={IDs}]{\uberitp}{data-uber-fittrace-interpl.csv} \pgfplotstabletranspose[input colnames to={IDs}, colnames from={IDs}]{\ubertime}{data-uber-totaltimes.csv} \pgfplotstabletranspose[input colnames to={IDs}, colnames from={IDs}]{\uberfit}{data-uber-finalfits.csv}